-Our reserves as at December 31, 2017 are estimated using forecast pricing escalating prices as set forth under "Statement of Reserves Data and Other Oil and Natural Gas Information - Disclosure of Reserves Data - Pricing Assumptions".
-These prices are substantially above current oil and natural gas prices.
-If oil and gas prices stay at current levels our reserves may be substantially reduced as economic limits of developed reserves are reached earlier and undeveloped reserves become uneconomic at such prices.
+Our reserves as at December 31, 2018 are estimated using forecast pricing escalating prices as set forth under "Statement of Reserves Data and Other Oil and Natural Gas Information - Disclosure of Reserves Data - Pricing Assumptions".
+These prices may be above actual realized oil and natural gas prices.
+If actual realized oil and natural gas prices are lower than forecast, our reserves may be substantially reduced as economic limits of developed reserves are reached earlier and undeveloped reserves become uneconomic at such prices.
 Even if some reserves remain economic at lower price levels, sustained low prices may compel us to re-evaluate our development plans and reduce or eliminate various projects with marginal economics.